 c.
 OHA and County agree that this Agreement extends to March 31, 2022, but only for the purpose of amendments to adjust the allocated budget (Exhibit C, "Financial Assistance Award") for Services performed, or not performed, by County during 2021.
 If there is more than one amendment modifying the Financial Assistance Award, the amendment shall be applied to the Financial Assistance Award in the order in which the amendments are executed by County and OHA.
-In no event is the County authorized to provide any Services under this Agreement, and County is not required to provide any Services under this Agreement, after December 31, 2021.
+In no event is the County authorized to provide any Services under this Agreement, after December 31, 2021.